Twasi/twasi-docs/docs/core-concepts/twasi-command.md

 ### Advanced commands

-The Twasi-Plugin-Framework offers another type of command called StructuredPluginCommand.
+The Twasi-plugin-framework offers another type of command called StructuredPluginCommand.
 This command type was added to keep complex commands structured and the code clean.

-Advanced Twasi-Commands consist of four main parts:
+Advanced Twasi-commands are made up of four main parts:

 - The prefix ('!' by default)
 - The command name